Dr Julie HearnLecturer

 Igoe, J. & Kelsall, T. (eds) (2005) 'Between a Rock and a Hard Place: African NGOs, Donors and the State', Journal of Modern African Studies 44(4) (2006).

-Within critical development studies, her research interests include the international politics of aid, civil society, social movements and migrant workers within the historic and contemporary context of North-South relations.
-Her research interests have evolved in three main directions: the global political economy of civil society in African countries; the labour movement in Argentina; and trade union mobilization among low paid Latin American migrant workers in London; Ecuador's postneoliberal development model; and the 'NGO-isation' of the Syrian Revolution.
+Her research interests include the international politics of aid, civil society, social movements and migrant workers within the historic and contemporary context of North-South relations.
+Her research trajectory has evolved in five directions: the global political economy of civil society in African countries; self-organisation and the labour movement in Argentina; trade union mobilization among low paid Latin American migrant workers in London; Ecuador's postneoliberal development model; and the 'NGO-isation' of the Syrian Revolution.

 PhD Supervision Interests